natrontech/kubernetes-workshop-golog/docs/setup/tools/index.md

 ## kubectx
 [kubectx](https://github.com/ahmetb/kubectx) is a tool that can help you switch between clusters and namespaces.

-## lens
+## OpenLens
-[Lens](https://k8slens.dev/) is a tool that can help you manage your Kubernetes clusters with a graphical user interface.
+[OpenLens](https://github.com/MuhammedKalkan/OpenLens) is a tool that can help you manage your Kubernetes clusters with a graphical user interface.

 ## minikube
 To install minikube you need docker or podman installed on your machine.